Coinbase vs Gemini 2026: Which Crypto Exchange Actually Wins?

 |---|---|

-| Easiest onboarding in the industry | Standard UI fees are genuinely too high |
+| Easiest onboarding in the industry | Standard UI fees are way too high |

-| 240+ coins — widest selection available | Can feel overwhelming with so many features |
+| 240+ coins—widest selection out there | Can feel overwhelming with so many features |

-| Coinbase One is great for active traders | No crypto-backed lending product |
+| Coinbase One pays for itself for active traders | No crypto-backed lending |

-| Phone customer support (underrated) | Regulatory pressure has limited some products |
+| Phone customer support (seriously underrated) | Regulatory limits on some products |

 | Base ecosystem integration | Coinbase Wallet is separate from main app |